Qarik-Group/operator-workshop/student/lab-1/README.md

 ### Result

-What happens when we run this script?
-Look at the error message for clues.
+NOTE: What happens as we deploy bosh?
+What does each stage of the process mean?

 ## Authentication